5 Tips Planning Your Winter Holiday Trip to Iceland

 It can be cold in the winter in Iceland, but this land of natural contrasts has an answer to that: the geothermally heated water that is so readily accessible.
 You are never far from warm water to defrost in, whether one of the many hot swimming pools you will find in almost every village in Iceland, the hot tubs that most hotels offer, or even one of the country’s natural hot springs.
 And most of them are outside, too, so you can enjoy the fresh air and stunning scenery while you have a soak!

-Now that you know a bit how special Iceland in winter can get, you might be thinking about how you want to plan your trip to Iceland.
+Now that you know a bit about how special Iceland in winter can get, you might be thinking about how you want to plan your trip to Iceland.
 You can be a solo traveler who seeks adventure or a traveler who likes to get the best with your gang.
 Iceland got everything to give you a quintessential vacation.
-So, wait no more because you can pick the best and personalized Iceland travel agency for private tours after checking reviews on TripAdvisor and other online sources.
+So, wait no more because you can pick the best and most personalized Iceland travel agency for private tours after checking reviews on TripAdvisor and other online sources.
 If you want to make the most of your time by hiring a private guide, don’t hesitate to send us an email and we will do our best to give you good advice.